 We then discuss the risks of relying on industry-led initiatives, which bet heavily on ‘techno-fixes’ such as carbon capture and storage (CCS) rather than a transformative, economy-wide approach informed by workers and communities.
 We argue that technological innovation in particular industries will be important, but we must focus on creating new good, green jobs that can reduce emissions now.
-A just transition is an opportunity to adapt and protect jobs, but also to create thousands more in the range of sectors needed in a more equitable and low-carbon future.
+A just transition, whether in Yorkshire or elsewhere, is an opportunity to adapt and protect jobs, but also to create thousands more in the range of sectors needed in a more equitable and low-carbon future.

 To demonstrate how industries face different just transition challenges, we use three case studies: the steel industry, which needs urgent support to decarbonise and retain jobs producing the material needed for low-carbon infrastructure; aviation, which faces the triple threat of climate change, automation, and the long-term impact of Covid-19; and public transport, where opportunities to expand and improve the quality of inherently green jobs are at risk.
 We undertake further research to build evidence for a just transition and highlight ways of generating new good, green jobs that are accessible to all.